IBCNServices/tengu-docs/_posts/0000-00-00-eclipse-che.md

 ![console view  ](https://raw.githubusercontent.com/IBCNServices/layer-eclipse-che/master/files/browser-commandline.gif)

-# Create a Juju workspace
+# Step 1.
+Create a Juju workspace

 **Choose the Juju workspace.**
 ![Choose your stack view ](https://raw.githubusercontent.com/IBCNServices/layer-eclipse-che/master/files/create-workspace.gif)

 Now wait until it is complete.

-# Connect a Juju workspace to the `jujucharms.com` controller.
+# Step 2.
+Connect a Juju workspace to the `jujucharms.com` controller.

 In the workspace, run the following commands in the terminal.